ou524u/Open-Rayzer/README.md

 - **Positional encoding**: Both 2D-RoPE and VGGT-style attention yield consistent improvements.
 These can be enabled in the configuration via `rope: True` and `vggstyle: True`.
 - **Token fusion**: For fusing feature tokens $f_A$ and $r_A$, pixel-level alignment achieves superior results compared to MLP-based feature fusion.
 This can be enabled by setting `fusion_strategy: "pixel_fuse"`.
+- **Image patchfier**: Using pretrained dinov3 as image patchfier yields inferior results than a simple linear layer, which is consistent with the paper.
+This can be enabled by setting `image_patchfier: "dinov3"` in the config.

 ## 📄 Acknowledgments